Last updated on February 26th, 2023 at 02:04 pm

 2. Take your dream /what you do seriously. (<<— this is a biggy for a lot of writers/creatives)

 6. Remember it’s all about the visitor (if your customer is an online customer).

 7. Become a shameless self-promoter of you /your dream.

-8. Project a positive (and professional) business image (especially your website/blog).
+8. Project a positive (and professional) business image (especially your online persona).

-9. Get to know your readers/visitors (as they will become your customers).
+9. Get to know your readers/visitors (they will become your customers).

-10. Level the playing field with technology (professional website/ cell phone /computers).
+10. Level the playing field with technology (professional websites/ cell phones/computers).

 11. Have a team of like-minded, smart, positive can-do people around you.

 12. Become known as an expert in your chosen passion.

 13. Have a clearly defined unique selling proposition.